 ]

-When you need to deny access to a bucket and its objects from specific IP addresses, you can use an IP blacklist policy.
-By setting a deny policy in the bucket policy, you can block all access requests from specified IP addresses or CIDR blocks.
+To deny access to a bucket and its objects from specific IP addresses, you can use an IP blacklist policy.
+By configuring a Deny policy in the Bucket Policy, you can block all access requests from specified IP addresses or IP address ranges.

 {